-1961: Chubby Checker started a three-week run at the top of the Billboard Hot 100 with “Pony Time,” his second #1 on the pop chart and first song to reach #1 on the R&B chart.
+1961: Chubby Checker started three weeks at the top of the Billboard Hot 100 with “Pony Time,” his second #1 on the pop chart and first song to reach #1 on the R&B chart.

 1961: 18-year-old Aretha Franklin’s debut album Aretha: With The Ray Bryant Combo was released by Columbia Records.
 On the same day, Franklin debuted on the Billboard Hot 100 pop chart with the album’s second lead single “Won’t Be Long.”